-Actions planned to reduce the number of poverty-level families through investment in public facilities and public infrastructure improvements, homeowner rehab, and affordable housing development.
+Actions planned to reduce the number of poverty-level families

+The County will identify target LMI locations and address the most immediate needs of those communities through investment in public facilities and public infrastructure improvements and affordable housing development.
 The County will fund facility improvements for its nonprofit partners that provide services to LMI households that directly address poverty.
-The programs include a youth homeless shelter, a drug addiction rehab facility, and a food pantry.
-The County will also fund improvements to LMI owner-occupied housing and develop new homeowner affordable housing.
+The programs include a youth homeless shelter, a warming center for the homeless, and a food pantry.
+The County will also fund develop new homeowner affordable housing.
 Homeownership has long been the primary way for families to build wealth.
 Providing LMI households with homebuying opportunities will reduce the number of poverty-level families in the County.